The Village Hall

 The Parish is well served by guest houses, hotels and public houses with restaurants, to suit all requirements.

 A successful community run Village Shop at the Village Hall site sells a range of daily grocery needs.
-Village Centres at St Andrew Ridge, Abbey Meads and Redhouse offer general stores as well as other services such as a post office, estate agents, pharmacies, hair salons and take aways.
+Village Centres at Ridge, Abbey Meads and Redhouse offer general stores as well as other services such as a post office, estate agents, pharmacies, hair salons and take aways.

 The Cemetery in Burytown Lane opened in 1889 and is operated by the Parish Council.
 It is available for full burials and the interment of ashes.
 All parishioners are entitled to be buried at the Cemetery.
 Requests can be made by non-parishioners, however, priority is given to those with a strong Parish connection.